RamonJOrtega/AndroidWeatherApp/README.md

-Download this app to your Android phone to see the weather forecast!
+Clone this repo in Android Studio, and download this app to your Android phone to see the weather forecast!

 This is a Java Andoid App built using a REST API at open-meteo.com.
-The app runs asynchronous (non-blocking code) callback functions to get data.
+The app runs asynchronous (non-blocking code) callback functions to get JSON data.

 Android has several libraries to help with asynchronous API code.
 This application uses Volley.